What is a Certificate of Good Faith in Medical Malpractice Cases?

 Having a medical malpractice dismissed is challenging enough, but in cases when the dismissal was due to the lack of a certificate of good faith, the case is dismissed with prejudice.
 In cases that are dismissed with prejudice, you cannot refile the case.
 This means you cannot simply obtain a certificate and refile.
 You will likely lose your right to file your case and receive any damages at all.

 How to Obtain a Certificate of Good Faith

 Obtaining a certificate of good faith is not easy for most people, particularly those trying to recover from serious injuries.
 To make sure you can obtain the certificate and comply with all other malpractice lawsuit requirements, it is important to work with the right attorney.
 The right attorney will work with an extensive network of professionals, including an MD/JD who has in-depth legal and medical knowledge.

 Our Medical Malpractice Attorney in Knoxville Can Assist with Your Case

-At Brezina Law, PLLC, our Knoxville medical malpractice attorney understands the many requirements placed on these lawsuits and will make sure you comply with them so you obtain the full and fair compensation you deserve.
+At Atkins Brezina, PLLC, our Knoxville medical malpractice attorney understands the many requirements placed on these lawsuits and will make sure you comply with them so you obtain the full and fair compensation you deserve.
 Our skilled attorney also works with MD/JD Tucker Montgomery who can provide additional advice.
 Call us now at 865-500-3121 or reach out to us online to schedule a free consultation and to obtain more information.